femiayodeji/metallic/README.md

-# metallic
+# CRUX - metallic
 A personal project on learning about Operating system.
-It's a small operating system in the Rust programming language following Philipp Oppermann's blog series.
+It's a small memory safe operating system written in the Rust programming language referencing Philipp Oppermann's blog series.